gabriellopes00/gabriellopes00/README.md

 ###### Being a developer is a journey, where the next stop is the solution to another problem, and you need to be prepared.
 So... never stop learning. 💻

 ### :wave: About me
-##### A web backend student and developer focused on learning back-end and front-and technologies and developing different types of applications, seeking to have clean, readable and high performance code.
+##### Web developer and student focused on learning back-end and front-end technologies and developing different types of applications, seeking to have clean, readable, structured and high-performance code.
 And always looking to contribute to the community in some way 📚

 ### 🚀 Technologies and Tools ⚙
 <div class="row">